-Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via the school office.
-This may be done in person, in writing (preferably on the Complaint Form), or by telephone.
+Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via the school office, using the WSFG Complaints Form at Appendix A. This may be done in person, in writing (preferably on the Complaint Form), or by telephone.